sangeetanandanvishal04/deepfake_detection/ReadMe.md

 ## 🚀 Overview

-As part of my undergraduate capstone, I built a DeepFake detection pipeline.
+As part of our undergraduate capstone, We built a DeepFake detection pipeline.
 It:

 * Samples and preprocesses video frames uniformly
 * Extracts frame-level features using a pre-trained ResNeXt‑50 backbone